Emurasoft/emurasoft.github.io/en/dlg/customize/shortcut/index.md

 ## Add an EmEditor icon to the Context menu check box

 Adds an EmEditor icon to the context menu.
-This option is enabled only if theAdd a shortcut to the Context Menu on Explorer check box is set.
+This option is enabled only if the **Add a shortcut to the Context Menu on Explorer** check box is set.

 ## Add EmEditor to Internet Explorer HTML editor list check box